will-rowe/fieldbioinformatics/README.md

 #### installing dependencies:

 The `artic pipeline` has several software dependencies.
 These dependencies are different for the `nanopolish` and `medaka` variants of the pipeline.
-We have provided some minimal conda environments to manage these dependencies.
+We have provided some minimal conda environments (for linux and osx) to manage these dependencies.

 Unfortunately, the required `nanopolish` and `medaka` versions are not compatible with each other, so **you will need 2 environments** if you want to try both the `nanopolish` and `medaka` variants of the pipeline.